 |Home | X-Objects | Stars | Habitability | Life ||

-In a pre-print submitted on November 3, 2009, two astronomers revealed that Smith's Cloud may have more than 100 times the previously estimate of one to two million Solar-masses and so should be classified as a dwarf galaxy (with a current "tidal mass" around 300 million Solar-masses).
+In papers first submitted in November 2009 and again in May 2014, two astronomers revealed that Smith's Cloud may have more than 100 times the previously estimate of one to two million Solar-masses and so should be classified as a dwarf galaxy (with a current "tidal mass" around 300 million Solar-masses).
 Not only has Smith's Cloud avoided disintegration in colliding with the Milky Way, but its trajectory indicates that it may have survived a previous collision with our galaxy some 70 million years ago; however, it is unlikely to survive a future collision in about 27 million years.
 Hence, the normal gaseous matter of Smith's Cloud may be surrounded by a much more massive, dark matter halo.
-Model simulations of galaxy formation indicate that a galaxy of the Milky Way's should be accompanied by around 1,000 dwarf galaxies (Nichols and Bland-Hawthorn, 2009; and Unknown, New Scientist, November 23, 2009).
+Model simulations of galaxy formation indicate that a galaxy of the Milky Way's should be accompanied by around 1,000 dwarf galaxies (NRAO news release; Nichols et al, 2014; Nichols and Bland-Hawthorn, 2009; and Unknown, New Scientist, November 23, 2009).

 At the 211th meeting of the American Astronomical Society on January 11, 2007, a team of astronomers (Felix "Jay" Lockman, Robert A. Benjamin, A.J.
 Heroux, Travis Fischer, and Glen I. Langston) described how the leading edge of a giant cloud of mostly hydrogen gas is already colliding with the gas surrounding the spiral disk of the Milky Way galaxy.
 If visible with the naked eye, the cloud would span 30 times the width of the full moon (or 15 degrees) -- almost as much sky as the Orion Constellation.
 Within 20 to 40 million years, the cloud will interact more visibly with the denser gas of the galaxy's Perseus arm about a quarter turn of the way from Sol (and farther out from the galactic core) and become spectacularly visible on Earth.
 The collision will eventually create shock waves which should trigger rapid star formation in a ring-shaped region, whose most massive stars will blow up as supernovae a few million years later.
 Some theories suggest that a 2,000-light-year-wide ring of bright stars and gas near Sol called Gould's Belt was created by a similar collision between a giant gas cloud and the spiral disk (more discussion from Ken Croswell).